open-source-tabletop/fracture/army-lists/sentinels.md

 | Combat Shield | This model may gains the Resilient special rule. | 18 |
 | Energy Shields | This model gains the Shields special rule. | 18 |
 | Vehicle Energy Shields | This model gains the Shields special rule. | 60 |

+## Mission

+### Linebreaker

+This mission sees the Sentinels doing what they do best, being used as the tip of the spear.

+3 Control objectives placed 9 inches away from any table edge by the defender

+The sentinel player gains 2 command points for each objective they hold at the end of each round starting with round 2 plus 2 victory points if they control all 3.

+The defending player scores 1 victory point for each they control at the end of every round plus 2 if the sentinels control none starting at the end of round 2

+the defending player may place up to 3 units on the table as though they had deployed but they may not be placed within 6 inches of an objective